Fairey Barracuda (1942)

 Despite its challenges, it played a significant role in naval operations during the latter years of World War II, participating in attacks on enemy ships and submarines.
 After the war, the Barracuda was gradually phased out of service as newer aircraft became available.
 Its contributions to naval aviation during World War II, however, remain noteworthy, and it is remembered as an important part of Britain's aerial arsenal during the conflict.

 Fairey Barracuda - British carrier-based torpedo bomber and dive bomber of the Second World War; the first English all-metal aircraft of this type.
 Adopted by the Royal Navy Air Arm to replace the Fairy Swordfish and Fairy Albacore biplanes.
-One of the most remarkable episodes of its combat use is Operation Tangsten on April 3, 1944 - a raid on the Tirpitz parking lot in Kofjord, as a result of which the German battleship was seriously damaged
+One of the most remarkable episodes of its combat use is Operation Tangsten on April 3, 1944 - a raid on the Tirpitz parking lot in Kofjord, as a result of which the German battleship was seriously damaged.
+There was intrisinctly nothing wrong with the aircraft, it just arrived too late to make an impression and compared to the Swordsfish and Albacore, was arguably ungainly.
+Its fate is very much similar to the Curtiss SB2C Helldiver.
+Albeit hatred by some pilots as sluggish, its biggest fault was to miss all the most important battles in 1942, when the lighter Dauntless, the "slow but deadly" outshined it by far.

 Development